arabnejad/FabCovidSim/README.md

     campaign.set_app(config)
 ```

-The `vary` dict contain all input file we wish to vary, where we use [Chaospy](https://chaospy.readthedocs.io/en/master/) to specify the input distributions
+The `vary` dict contains all input parameters we wish to vary, where we use [Chaospy](https://chaospy.readthedocs.io/en/master/) to specify the input distributions

 ```python
     vary = {